 With additional offices in Brooklyn, we are happy to also call it our home.
-We have been providing top quality pest services for residential and commercial spaces for years and only provide the best possible service, so that you keep the bugs away.
+We have been providing top quality pest services for residential and commercial spaces for years and only give the best possible service so that you keep the bugs away.
 Our low prices cost less than other companies with double the value.

 We offer 24/7 emergency bed bug removal, control & pest control services serving Greenpoint/Williamsburg, Park Slope, Bay Ridge, Brooklyn Heights, Bushwick, Carroll Gardens, Flatbush, Sunset Park, Fort Greene, Clinton Hill, Bensonhurst, Gravesend, Coney Island, Canarsie, Ditmas Park, Kensington, Prospect Heights, Greenwood Heights, South Slope, Windsor Terrace, Midwood, Dyker Heights, Brooklyn College, Coney Island, Brighton Beach, Marine Park, Dumbo & more…

 Bed Bugs & Pest Control Info for Brooklyn Residents